-Students must complete the equivalent of 16 weeks/12 credit hours of student teaching before being recommended for certification, either 5712 or 5709+5703.
+Students must complete the equivalent of a full semester/12 credit hours of student teaching before being recommended for certification, either 5712 or 5709+5703.
 A Student Teaching Fee is charged for this course.

 ECCL 5709 - Student Teaching: Early Childhood